BLCM/bl3cabinetsorter/static_pages/About-BL3-ModCabinet-Wiki.md

 [[← Go Back|Home]]

-The ModCabinet wiki exists to provide a slightly-easier way of browsing through Borderlands 3 mods, apart from digging through the somewhat-daunting main github repo.
+The BL3 ModCabinet wiki exists to provide a slightly-easier way of browsing through Borderlands 3 mods, apart from digging through the somewhat-daunting main github repo.
 For information on actually building your own mods, the [BLCMods Wiki](https://github.com/BLCM/BLCMods/wiki) is your best starting point.
+(The Borderlands 3-specific pages are near the bottom.)

 The content of this wiki is auto-generated on a regular basis.
 Check the [[Wiki Status]] page for the most recent update time, and any errors which